Cullen-Contrive/Contrive/README.md

 ## Acknowledgement

-Thanks to [Prime Digital Academy](https://www.primeacademy.io/) who equipped us with the skills to make this application a reality.
+Thanks to Aretha McDonald and Alexandria Watkins for giving use the opportunity to develop this prototype for them.
+Thank you [Prime Digital Academy](https://www.primeacademy.io/) who equipped us with the skills to make this application a reality.
+The Cullen cohort for always having our backs and helping us every step of the way and Team Contrive for building one killer app.